How NASCAR Cars Race The Bass Pro Shops Night Race Faster Than Any Other Half-Mile

 The Bass Pro Shops Night Race at Bristol Motor Speedway is one of the most distinct events of the NASCAR season.
 The Tennessee Speedway’s steeply banked corners make it the fastest half-mile track in the world.
-As a result, cars must pack together, and drivers’ tempers run high.
+As a result, teams tune cars with a dramatic wheel camber for the track angle.
+The race cars must pack together, sometimes bump to complete a pass, and drivers’ tempers run high.
 The added challenge of driving at night makes this race the wildcard of the NASCAR season.
 Since 2020, the Bass Pro Shops Night Race has been one of the sixteen “playoffs” races at the season’s end.

 What is the Bass Pros Shops NRA Night Race?